Overview

 About the farm

-The Bronx River Foodway is New York City’s only edible food forest on public land.
-The Foodway jump-starts the imagination, reconnecting the community to use land within the city.
-This perennial edible landscape is integrated within Concrete Plant Park in the south Bronx and was launched in 2017.
-Since then, the Foodway has activated community members to engage around traditional knowledge and cultural practices, healthy food production and preparation, herbal remedies, integrating nature into arts and crafts, and strengthening community resilience.
-The Foodway Team, an Alliance advisory body made up of local individuals and organizations guides community activities in the Foodway and sets priorities for future activities.
+The Bronx River Foodway is a project of NYC Parks Department and Bronx River Alliance and represents one of the first edible food forests on public park land.
+The Foodway project was designed to jump-starts the imagination, reconnecting the community to land to forage from within the city.
+First launched in 2017, this native edible landscape is integrated into Concrete Plant Park a waterfront park along the Bronx River locate in the south Bronx.
+Since then, the Foodway engages community members around traditional plant knowledge, uses and remedies, fiber arts and more helping to strengthen community resilience.
+The Foodway Team, an Alliance advisory body made up of local individuals and organizations guides community activities in the Foodway and supports setting project priorities.

 The Foodway offers access to a variety of edible plants, including herb and vegetable gardens, fruit trees, and a meadow that is currently being restored to be healthy pollinator habitat.
 These include medicinal plants like echinacea, nut trees like the chestnut, an assortment of native berries, as well as a section dedicated to kitchen herbs and familiar veggies.